webplatform/docs/tutorials/css_transforms/index.md

 ([http://letmespellitoutforyou.com/samples/trans_3d_virtual.html	View sample here])

-This example places an element randomly within a coordinate space, and rotates it to face the path to get there.
-When viewed on WebKit nightly builds that support custom CSS filters, something amusing happens along the way:
+This example places an element randomly within a coordinate space, and rotates it to face the path to travel there.
+When viewed on Canary and WebKit nightly builds that support custom CSS filters, something amusing happens along the way:

 [[Image:custom_filter_random_path.png]]